Skip to content

 For more information about Slurm job arrays, refer to the Slurm documentation on job arrays.

-Parallel batch jobs
+Parallel processing jobs

 Computations involving a very large number of independent computations should be combined in some way to reduce the number of jobs submitted to Slurm.
 We illustrate one strategy for doing this using GNU Parallel and srun.
 The parallel program executes tasks simultaneously until all tasks have been completed.